telefonicaid/fiware-orion/doc/manuals/user/cors.md

 ## Access-Control-Max-Age

 This header should be present in Orion's response for every `OPTIONS` request made to `/v2` resources.
-The user is free to set a value for the maximum time (in seconds) a preflight request made to Orion can be cached by the client.
+The user is free to set a value for the maximum time (in seconds) a client is allowed to cache a preflight request made to Orion.

 If `-corsMaxAge` is set to a specific value, `600` in this case, Orion's response to a valid `OPTIONS` request would include the header and value below: